Sunday, January 14, 2024

 (I made the mint cake just to find out what it tastes like to put mint extract into an otherwise unassuming cake.
 Turns out mint and butter go together unexpectedly well.)

-The recipe directs that we should beat the eggs until foamy (well really, the single egg because we're not cranking out 6 dozen pizzelles).
+The recipe directs us to beat the eggs until foamy (well really, the single egg because we're not cranking out 6 dozen pizzelles).
 I turned on the mixer and let it run while I finished tidying up the counterspace.
 By the time we had everything ready, our egg was so well-beaten that even Miss Leslie would have approved.

 The bowl contains one egg and nothing else.